weizhao-BME/metis-project1/README.md

 - jupyter notebook (also built-in with anaconda)
 - the US Census data file called '18zpallagi.csv' that can be downloaded directly [here](https://www.irs.gov/downloads/irs-soi?C=M%3BO%3DD&sort=desc&order=Ng%C3%A0y&page=3)
   - this is not included in the repository, as it is too large.
   - the other necessary data files are in the [/code/data folder](https://github.com/edubu2/metis-project1/tree/main/code/data)
+- Git & GitHub ([fork](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) this repository and then [clone](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository) to your machine)

 #### **NAVIGATING THIS REPOSITORY**